jtibbetts/ld_repo/README.md

 	* priority is then given to resources in the order: jsonld, ttl, html
 3. if a target existing file is found the URL is rewritten with mod_rewrite.

+## Modifying the Apache configuration
+The file in this repo at conf/ld.conf contains an Apache configuration for a virtual host that serves RDF content.
+(I assume that Apache configuration is familiar to the reader).

+This configuration is set to the virtual host at ld.kinexis.com.
+To use it else where change all the references to appropriate local values for the DocumentRoot, ServerName, log file locations, etc.

+The virtual host can be rooted in a couple of different ways that have important differences.

+### Absolute repo location
+If you wish to store exactly one repo for one virtual host (e.g., purl.imsglobal.org) use the following options:

+* DocumentRoot "/path/to/purl.imsglobal.org"
+* ServerName purl.imsglobal.org

+Then the URL http://purl.imsglobal.org/ctx/lis/v2/LineItem will retrieve the requested LineItem resource.

+### Proxy repo location
+If you wish to create your own version of a existing repo you may want to host your own version of it.
+Let's say you're developing new resources for inclusion to purl.imsglobal.org then you may want to replicate the existing repo to your own virtual host.
+Configure it similar to above.
+But

+* DocumentRoot "/path/to/ld_repo"
+* ServerName ld.kinexis.cm

+Then put the content (rooted at the desired repo) into the ld_repo folder.

+Now to dereference resources the URL becomes: http://ld.kinexis.com/purl.imsglobal.org/ctx/lis/v2/LineItem

+This will require you to change the references in your sources to a modified location.
+But since the address space of the internet is world-wide it's a way to avoid name collisions.